tangjie133/DFRobot_LIS/python/raspberrypi/README.md

              INT_1 = 0,/<int pad 1 >/
              INT_2,/<int pad 2>/
     @param event Interrupt event selection
-             X_LOWTHAN_TH     = 1<The acceleration in the x direction is less than the threshold>
+             X_LOWERTHAN_TH     = 0x1<The acceleration in the x direction is less than the threshold>
-             X_HIGHERTHAN_TH  = 2<The acceleration in the x direction is greater than the threshold>
+             X_HIGHERTHAN_TH  = 0x2<The acceleration in the x direction is greater than the threshold>
-             Y_LOWTHAN_TH     = 4<The acceleration in the y direction is less than the threshold>
+             Y_LOWERTHAN_TH     = 0x4<The acceleration in the y direction is less than the threshold>
-             Y_HIGHERTHAN_TH  = 8<The acceleration in the y direction is greater than the threshold>
+             Y_HIGHERTHAN_TH  = 0x8<The acceleration in the y direction is greater than the threshold>
-             Z_LOWTHAN_TH     = 0x10<The acceleration in the z direction is less than the threshold Z_HIGHERTHAN_TH  = 0x20<The acceleration in the z direction is greater than the threshold>
+             Z_LOWERTHAN_TH     = 0x10<The acceleration in the z direction is less than the threshold Z_HIGHERTHAN_TH  = 0x20<The acceleration in the z direction is greater than the threshold>
              EVENT_ERROR      = 0 <No event>
   '''